DavidVentura/iot_home/README.md

 Simply run `./server/OTA_sender.py firmware/main.py` to push `main.py` to the sensor and reboot it.

+# Sensor data to grafana

+This consists of a simple sensor ([temp.py](firmware/temp.py)) that reads from a DHT22 every 60s and publishes temperature and humidity data.
+Then the [mqtt-influx](server/mqtt-influx.py) service is in charge of POSTing that data to InfluxDB.

 # Example sensor

 The code for a sensor that: